mike-ward/mike-ward.github.io/_posts/2013-04-24-creating-custom-configuration-sections-in-web-config.md

 ---
 layout: post
-title:  Creating Custom Configuration Sections in Web.config
+title: 'Creating Custom Configuration Sections in Web.config'
 ---
 > Most ASP.Net web applications have some amount of configuration.
 In ASP.Net you can add configuration settings to the Web.config under the _<appSettings>_ section.
 Here's an example: